Yangyi-Chen/yangyi-chen.github.io/index.md

 [2023.5].
 Start my summer internship at SRI International (NJ).
 [2023.5].
 4 papers accepted to ACL 2023 (3 findings).-->
 # News
+[2024.6].
+Serve as an Area Chair/Action Editor for ACL, EMNLP, ARR.

 [2024.5].
 1 paper accepted to ICML 2024.

 [2024.3].
 2 papers accepted to NAACL 2024 (1 outstanding paper).

 [2024.2].
 1 paper accepted to CVPR 2024.

-[2024.2].
-Will serve as an Area Chair/Action Editor for ACL/ARR.

 [2024.1].
 2 papers accepted to ICLR 2024.